supload/technical-whitepaper/technical-whitepaper.md

 # Supload Technical Whitepaper

 The current internet is nowhere near as privacy secure or censorship resistant as we desire.
-Centralized internet services have found ways to profit from your personal data, allowing them to offer their products for free.
+Centralized internet services have found ways to profit from our personal data, allowing them to offer their products for free.
 This has effectively kickstarted the global adoption of the internet.

 It is just in recent years that we've begun to see the shortcomings of this model.
 Corporate data silos are treasure troves for hackers, requiring us to trust these institutions to be able to effectively protect their networks.
 A single corporation is always susceptible to censorship from governments and advertisers.